 at NTNU / SINTEF

 Welcome to the web pages of the ROSS Gemini Centre at NTNU and SINTEF.
-We hope you find the information here interesting and useful.

 - Electric Power Systems, SINTEF Energy Research

 ROSS members are responsible for two two-years master programs:

 - An International master program in RAMS (lectured in English)

 [RAMS is an acronym for Reliability, Availability, Maintenance, and Safety]

 - A Master program in Safety, Health, and Environment (SHE), (lectured in Norwegian)

 In addition, ROSS provides a range of courses to several study programs at NTNU and as continuation education for industry.